One of the most frustrating things that happen when browsing a website is unexpected layout changes on a page.

 1. Loading Font Causes FOIT/FOUT

-To minimize the issue, you can pre-load your web fonts (rel = preload) so that font loading gets higher priority during page load.
-It’s also recommended to host web fonts locally on your server, though it’s not advisable if your hosting server isn’t fast and reliable.
+You can’t completely eliminate this issue, but you can mitigate it significantly.
+Pre-load your web fonts (rel = preload) so they get higher priority during page load.
+It’s also recommended to host web fonts locally on your server, though only if your hosting is fast and reliable.

 Remember that preloading fonts might negatively impact the Largest Contentful Paint (LCP) metric if not used carefully.